ShoesForClues/lmath/README.md

 print(a) --5 7 9

-local c=a+b --Using the overloaded operators will create a new object
+local c=a+b --You can use overloaded operators but it will create a new object each time.
 ```

 # License